Egg white protein nutrition fitness guide

 Methionine 390 mg Liver health, cartilage

 The leucine content is key.
-Research shows you need at least 700 to 900 mg of leucine per meal to properly start muscle building.
+Research shows you need 700 to 900 mg of leucine per meal.
+This amount helps start muscle building properly.
 Four to five egg whites give you roughly that amount.

 How Does Egg White Absorption Compare to Whey Protein?

 This is where things get interesting.
 Egg white protein has a Biological Value (BV) of 88.
 Whey protein has a BV of 104.
-A higher BV means more of the protein you eat actually gets used by your muscles.
+A higher BV means something important.
+It means more protein gets used by your muscles.

 But BV is only part of the story.
 Here is the full comparison: